Sky11y/todo_CLI/README.md

 - add possibility to modify the items without overwriting.
     - If I do the text editor I would know how
 - "unlimited" size description (The title should always be limited)
+- user could also provide a datafile as an argument.
+    - Or user could load it inside the program LOAD \<datatfile>
 - termios.h for the control character usage
     - atl+\n will give new line on description